Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

  - `comparison of lowres cicle3 models <https://github.com/oloapinivad/AQUA/blob/devel/trop_rainfall_core/diagnostics/tropical_rainfall/notebooks/comparison_of_lowres_models.ipynb>`_:

     The notebook demonstrates:
-    - histogram comparison for different climate models
+    - histogram comparison for different climate models,
-    - the ability to merge a few separate plots into a single one.
+    - the ability to merge a few separate plots into a single one,
-    - mean of tropical and global precipitation calculations
+    - mean of tropical and global precipitation calculations,
+    - bias between climatological model and observations.

 Detailed API
 ------------